The Magical Uses of Rue

 Numerous ancient civilizations used rue and even worshiped its powers.
 The Romans cultivated this plant and carried it with them when they visited prisoners, because they believed it would ward off the “evil eye.”
 Meanwhile, the Chinese used it to counteract negative thoughts or wishes.
 Celtic magicians said that rue provided a defense against spells and could be used to promote healing.
 In addition, rue was sacred to the early Jews, Egyptians, and Caledonians, who believed that it was a gift from the gods.

 In the early Americas, rue was used by indigenous communities to cast spells.
 They claimed that by placing a branch under the light of the moon before giving it to their beloved, one could win their heart forever.

 When and how should you plant rue?

-It’s said that rue is much more powerful (in both the medicinal and the spiritual sense) if you collect a shoot from someone else’s garden and ensure that the person who transplants it is the one who will use it later, because that person’s energy will remain within the leaves and stem of the plant.
+It’s said that rue is much more powerful (in both the medicinal and the spiritual sense) if you collect a shoot from someone else’s garden.
+Then, you must ensure that the person who transplants it is the one who will use it later.
+This is because that person’s energy will remain within the leaves and stem of the plant.

 - Never plant this herb if you feel angry, depressed, or stressed.

 - Women shouldn’t plant rue during their period.